carbonleakage/ReadingNotes/ComposingPrograms.md

 ### Testing
 Testing functions to verify if they generate expected results is key to good programs.
 Test applying to a single function is called *unit test*.
 Python has Doctests, where the test cases are specified in the docstring of the function itself.

+### Higher Order Functions
+First-order functions are a mechanism for abstracting patterns of numerical operations so as to make them independent of the particular numbers involved.